-Blac Chyna Weight Loss Secrets Revealed After Kardashian Baby
+Blac Chyna Weight-Loss Secrets Revealed After Kardashian Baby

 Rob Kardashian is thrilled to be living under the same roof as his beloved daughter, Dream, again.

-“She is the best and I love her so much and I thank God every day for her because she is the
+“She is the best and I love her so much and I thank God every day for her because she is the best and she is my best friend.”

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

-What do you think of Blac Chyna’s weight loss transformation?
+What do you think of Blac Chyna’s weight-loss transformation?
 Let us know in the comments section below.

 [Featured Image by Frederick M. Brown/Stringer/Getty Images]